christeena211/GreenGrocer/README.md

 - Make sure MongoDB Atlas credentials are correct in your `.env` file.
 - The `.env` file is ignored by git for security.
  GreenGrocer

+ Presentation-
+ .env file is used to store secret keys so that it won't be able displayed to others.